3 Days in Marrakech: Itinerary to Maximize Your Trip [2025]

 I did some research into reputable companies and while I can’t find any sort of animal welfare certification system in Morocco, this sunset camel tour has excellent ratings with several reviewers remarking that the camels seemed well-looked after.

-🐪 Camel Tour Suggestion: Palmeraie Sunset Camel Ride
+🐪 Camel Tour Suggestion: Agafay Desert Sunset Camel Ride

-This camel tour from Marrakech includes transfers to and from your hotel, and includes a 30-minute ride to a Berber dwelling in the Palmeraie, where you’ll enjoy a snack and traditional Moroccan mint tea.
+This well-loved sunset camel ride tour from Marrakech includes transfers to and from your hotel, a camel ride at sunset in the Agafay Desert, and a dinner and Berber show.

 Check availability and prices for this Palmeraie sunset camel ride!